opencv/opencv/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.rst

 In this tutorial you will learn how to:

+.. container:: enumeratevisibleitemswithsquare

-a.
-Use the OpenCV function :canny:`Canny <>` to implement the Canny Edge Detector.
+   * Use the OpenCV function :canny:`Canny <>` to implement the Canny Edge Detector.

 Theory
 =======